Packaged Food Labelling

 - List of ingredients descending from biggest to smallest in weight and percentage of key ingredients.

-- Food additives and allergens regardless of the quantity, including eggs, nuts, milk, fish, sesame seeds, soy and wheat.
+- Food additives and allergens regardless of the quantity, including eggs, nuts, milk, fish, sesame seeds, soy and wheat, listed in bold.

 - Nutritional information panel.

 - Date marking including ‘best before’ and ‘use by’.

 - such as, refrigerate after opening, use within 7 days.

 - Legal warning statements must be at least 3mm high, except on very small packages.

 A complete list of requirements can be obtained from Food Standards Australia New Zealand.